KeesCBakker/Strongly-Typed-Events-for-TypeScript/README.md

     private Tick(): void {
         this._ticks += 1;

+        //dispath the events
         this._onTick.dispatch();
         this._onSequenceTick.dispatch(this._ticks);
         this._onClockTick.dispatch(this, this._ticks);
     }

+    //expose the events as properties:

     public get onTick(): ISignal {
         return this._onTick.asEvent();
     }